arangrhie/merfin/scripts/lookup_table/README.md

 The script `lookup.R` is based on [Genomescope 2.0](http://qb.cshl.edu/genomescope/genomescope2.0/).

-In addition to the canonical Genomescope output it generates fitted read multiplicity values and probabilities (output name `lookup_table.txt`).
+In addition to the canonical Genomescope output it generates fitted read multiplicity values and probabilities (`lookup_table.txt`).
 These can be given to merfin with the -lookup option to generate more accurate K* estimates.

 ```